alexhallam/tv/README.md

 # Configuration Dotfile

 For information on dotfile configuration see `tv --help`.
 This allows users to set their own color palette, rows to print, max column width, etc.

+# FAQ

+* Does `tv` have a light theme?

+> Yes, solorized light is added out of the box.
+This was added in version `1.4.6`.
+You may also define your own themes in the config.

+* The `~/.config/tv.toml` file is having now effect on the output.
+What am I doing wrong?

+> Every key/value pair must exist or the toml will not be read.
+If even one key/value is missing then the config will not work.

+* It would be nice to be able to scroll vertically/horizontally through tall/wide csv file.
+Does `tv` allow for this functionality?

+> Yes, pipe the output to `less` or `bat`. `tv` allows for this with the `-e` flag.
+> To extend to the full csv width and length and keep color try the following `tv diamonds.csv -ea | less -SR`
+> To extend to the full csv width and length and remove all color try the following `tv diamonds.csv -e | less -S`

 # Help